xyang2uchicago/BioTIP_application/README.md

   We then perform simulation for MCI scores based on identified signature size (length(CTS) ) using the `simulationMCI` function.Use `plot_MCI_simulation` function to visualize the result.
-This step usually takes 20-30mins, so here to save the time, we picked a small number 3 as the length of the CTS.
+This step usually takes 20-30mins, so here to save time, we picked a small number 3 as the length of the CTS.

 ```{r,echo=TRUE, warning=FALSE}
 simuMCI <- simulationMCI(3,samplesL,df)